 Best known for his Drape paintings that break free of the frame and float freely, Sam Gilliam has been described as an 'architect of colour' making almost sculptural abstract paintings that celebrate colour.

 Gilliam's early expansion of the methods he encountered is exemplified in Light Fan (1966), in which as the poured acrylic paint was apparently still wet and bleeding into the raw canvas the artist folded the painting to create a space-defining diagonal line amidst the multi-coloured washes.
 The artist would later describe the work as a 'springboard to real sculpture, to real sculptured painting.'

-Not beholden to any one approach, Gilliam continues to innovate and explore new ideas.
-He produces works across the spectrum of dimensionality, from abstract painted sculpture compositions like A and the Kitty (1998) to arrangements of flat, two-dimensional planes of colour such as Homage to the Square (2016–2017).
+Not beholden to any one approach, Gilliam continued to innovate and explore new ideas.
+He produced works across the spectrum of dimensionality, from abstract painted sculpture compositions like A and the Kitty (1998) to arrangements of flat, two-dimensional planes of colour such as Homage to the Square (2016–2017).

 Sam Gilliam's artworks vary in medium as much as in form.
 He created paintings, collages, and sculptures from paint, canvas, plastic, wood, metal, and a range of other materials.
 In an interview with Christian Lund in Sam Gilliam's studio, the artist said of this drive toward variety, 'that's what I'm here for. ... that's what art is supposed to do; it's supposed to change.'